 Yes, the Indian version of Forbes also uses Bootstrap Framework.
 It has a newspaper/magazine layout but differs from the main Forbes website.

 A lot more crowded, if you will.
 And that’s what’s one of the main distractions for me when it comes to news sites.
 Too.
 Much.
 Stuff.
 On the front page.

 However, I won’t say that’s necessarily a bad thing, we are all sued to it.
 I like it when some news portal giants keep it minimal and less busy (but don’t use Bootstrap).

 AddThis is one of the largest Bootstrap-based websites that we included in this list.
 It’s a social engagement tool (more than that!) that knows how to do promotion right.

 Tip: if you are starting a new business, look at how big guys do things.
 Don’t copy, imitate and add your twist to it.

 AddThis mixes simplicity with creativity very well.
-It does not really focus on special effects, making it quick for the user to get familiar with the features.
+It does not focus on special effects, making it quick for the user to get familiar with the features.